Submitted by: Lauren McGreal, Las Vegas, NV Unit: Art Parody - Technology - Computer Graphics Grade Level: Middle School through High School

 card stock and envelopes (they did for me).
 Go first to the printer that

 prints all of the materials for your school -- then try printers in your district.
-You can purchase Adobe Illustrator, Photoshop, Flash, InDesign an Fireworks at the Amazon Adobe page.
+You can purchase Adobe Illustrator, Photoshop, Flash, InDesign an Fireworks at the Adobe Software Page.

 Edvard Munch The Scream